Virginia Tech Hokies football: Justin Fuente era (2016–2021)

 Fuente steered Virginia Tech to better result in their 2019 campaign.
 The Hokies notched a 5–3 conference standing, ending up second to the Virginia Cavaliers in Coastal Conference play.
 In a dramatic game against the North Carolina Tarheels on October 19, 2019, the Hokies defeated their division rival 43–41 in 6 overtimes.
 They went 1–1 against ranked opponents, with an overall record of 8–5.
 Though the Hokies didn't have a final CFB playoff ranking, they did reprise their 2016 Belk Bowl appearance, this time facing the Kentucky Wildcats in the 2019 Belk Bowl, where they ended up losing 37–30.

 The Hokies started the 2020 season ranked #24 in the preseason poll, ranking as high as #18 in by week four, then hovering around the top 20 until they eventually fell out of the poll after ranking #19 in week seven.
 Fuente guided the team to a middling result, tallying a 5–5 ACC record and 5–6 overall standing.
 Virginia Tech then ended its 27-year bowl game appearance record – the nation's longest streak at the time – opting to forgo postseason play.
 The challenges presented by the pandemic, combined with concerns over Fuente's performance, prompted the surprise announcement a day after a virtual press conference on Tuesday, December 15, 2020, called by Athletic Director Whit Babcock.

 Virginia Tech kept Fuente at the helm as it began its 2021 season, producing a 4–4 ACC result and third-place finish in the Coastal Division, and a 6–7 overall record.
 Fuente was fired with two regular season games remaining on November 16, 2021, after compiling an overall record of 43–31 in six seasons.
 J. C. Price took over as interim coach to wrap-up the season.
 The Hokies then faced the Maryland Terrapins in the 2021 Pinstripe Bowl, losing 54–10.

 Brent Pry era (2021–2025)

 On November 30, 2021, the Hokies hired Penn State defensive coordinator and linebackers coach Brent Pry as the new head coach.
 In his first season, the Hokies had a 3–8 record, 1–6 in the ACC.
 In year two, Pry led the Hokies to their first winning season since 2019.
 Tech trounced UVA 55–17 in the regular season finale in Charlottesville, to earn a bowl bid.
 Then Tech beat Tulane 41–20 in the Military Bowl in Annapolis to finish 7–6.

-On September 14, 2025, Brent Pry was fired following an 0-3 start, and a 45-26 home loss to Old Dominion.
+James Franklin era (2025–present)

+On November 17, 2025, former Penn State head coach James Franklin was named the new head coach of the Hokies.